thierrygosselin/assigner/README.md

 * Genotypes of poor quality (e.g. in coverage, genotype likelihood or sequencing errors) can be erased prior to imputations or assignment analysis with the use of a `blacklist.genotype` argument.
 * Markers can be randomly selected for a **classic LOO (Leave-One-Out) assignment** or chosen based on **ranked Fst** (Weir & Cockerham, 1984) for a **THL (Training, Holdout, Leave-one-out) assignment analysis** (reviewed in Anderson 2010)
-* use `iterations` argument to resample markers or individuals to get statistics!
+* use `iteration.thl` and/or `iteration.subsample` arguments to resample markers or individuals to get statistics!
 * The impact of the minor allele frequency, MAF, (local and global) can also be easily explored with custom thresholds
 * Compute the **genotype likelihood ratio distance metric (Dlr)** (Paetkau's et al. 1997, 2004)
 * Import and summarise the assignment results from [GenoDive] (http://www.bentleydrummer.nl/software/software/GenoDive.html) (Meirmans and Van Tienderen, 2004)